Luther King House

 The costs of both Short Courses and Day Events are generally kept low for all those attending.
 A reduction of up to 30% is available to those who attend a Short Course and are in receipt of income-based benefits.
 Small discounts on day events are also available and details can be obtained from Registry.

 The undergraduate degree programme is a modular course, and the fees we charge you each year are based on the number of modules you take each year, and their overall credit rating.
-Our undergraduate fees include the annual registration fees we pay to the University of Manchester on your behalf.
-For 2017-18, our fees are:
+For 2020-21, our fees are:

 (Part-time students are charged on a pro-rata basis of the full-time fee, based on the number and credit rating of the modules they take each year.)

 The MA postgraduate taught degree programme is a modular course, and the fees we charge you each year are based on the the number of modules you take each year and their overall credit rating.
-We also charge a separate, annual registration fee, which goes towards your registration with the University of Manchester and other administrative costs.
-For 2017-18, our fees are:
+We also charge a separate, annual registration fee.
+For 2020-21, our fees are:

 Annual registration fee for full-time students: £600